 - Click on the Category you wish to schedule yourself under and then hit “Register!”

-- Once clicked, your name will below in the list below “Registered Volunteer.”
+- Once registered, your name will appear below in the list of “Registered Volunteers”.

 Can’t make a shift?